Vercix/fre-godot/README.md

 ## Properties

 You can set node properties through props.
+They use snake case naming convention.
 Like so:

 ```js